bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Mostly Clear
+- Partly Cloudy
-- 78% humidity
+- 79% humidity
 - 7 mph wind
-- 22% cloud cover
+- 50% cloud cover
-- 40 AQI 🟩
+- 38 AQI 🟩
-- 0.05 inches of rain in the past 24 hours
+- 0.02 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>